golangci/golangci-lint/README.md

     # it's a comma-separated list of prefixes
     local-prefixes: github.com/org/project
   gocyclo:
     # minimal code complexity to report, 30 by default (but we recommend 10-20)
     min-complexity: 10
+  gocognit:
+    # minimal code complexity to report, 30 by default (but we recommend 10-20)
+    min-complexity: 10
   maligned: